twada/battlefield-sourcemaps/README.md

 battlefield-sourcemaps
 ================================

-Fighting with multi stage sourcemaps with power-assert.
+Fighting with multi-stage sourcemaps with power-assert.

 HOW TO FIGHT
 --------------------

  1. git clone
- 2. npm install
+ 2. npm install (and npm link some cloned modules)
  3. gulp help
  4. gulp [one of scenario]
  5. gulp serve